elegant-scipy/elegant-scipy/markdown/ch1.markdown

 print(data_table.iloc[:5, :5])
 ```

-We can see that Pandas has kindly pulled out the header row and used it to name the columns.
+We can see that pandas has kindly pulled out the header row and used it to name the columns.
 The first column gives the name of each gene, and the remaining columns represent individual samples.

 We will also need some corresponding metadata, including the sample information and the gene lengths.